Bram Moolenaar points out that this may not work with 'vim'

 A here document (also called a here-document, a heredoc, a hereis, a here-string or a here-script) is a way of specifying a string literal in command line shells including all the Unix shells (sh, csh, ksh, Bash and zsh) and in programming or scripting languages such as Perl, PHP, Python and Ruby.
 It preserves the line breaks and other whitespace (including indentation) in the text.
 Some languages allow variable substitution and command substitution inside the string.

 The general syntax is << followed by a delimiting identifier, followed, starting on the next line, by the text to be quoted, and then closed by the same identifier on its own line.
 Under the Unix shells, here documents are generally used as a way of providing input to commands Specific implementations The following provides an overview of specific implementations in different programming languages and environments.
 Most of these are identical or substantially similar to the general syntax specified above, although some environments provide similar functionality but with different conventions and under different names.
-Command line shells Unix-Shells In the following example, text is passed to the tr command using a here document. $ tr a-z A-Z < one two three
+Command line shells Unix-Shells In the following example, text is passed to the tr command using a here document. $ tr a-z A-Z <

 > uno dos tres